Flow-Launcher/docs/testing.md

 3. Move exisiting plugin with the same `Plugin ID` as specify in `plugin.json` away from the folder (_**if more than one plugin have the same `Plugin ID`, none of them will be loaded**_).
 4. Copy and paste the newly built plugin folder into this folder.
 5. Execute `Restart Flow Launcher` to reload the new plugin.

+Tip: .Net plugins (e.g. C# and F#) will require you to restart flow every time you make a change and build a new artefact to reload the plugin, but Python and JS/TS plugins you can edit the plugin directly.